devops-vesi/zfaca_accessibility_training/README.md

 ## 🚀 Option 1.
 Run with GitHub Codespaces (**Recommended**)

-Codespaces allows you to start coding immediately without any local setup.
+Codespaces allows you to start coding immediately without any local setup (although you will need a GitHub account).

 ### 🔧 Steps